 Before we left I deposited a black wig, the bottle of wig glue, and my jeweled dagger in the inner pockets of my robe.
-I felt the nagging feeling that I was forgetting something, but if we delayed any longer the sash-seller would witness our departure when he opened his shop.
+I had the nagging feeling I was forgetting something, but if we delayed any longer the sash-seller would witness our departure when he opened his shop.

 I slipped out the back door with Mala close behind.
 Instead of exiting the alley to the bazaar, I turned in the opposite direction, through a cramped residential quarter buffered from the noisy common market by the strip of expensive retail zoning where my luxury sex slaving office had pride of place.
 In some stretches the tall buildings were set so closely that it was impossible to walk side by side, and the darkness beneath them rendered anyone covered from head to toe with black cloth nearly invisible.
 Unfortunately, the conditions inside Mala’s veil imposed a similar limitation on her own vision.

 I held her hand to guide her through the dimmest twists and turns, and told her we’d soon reach a brighter road, but whatever happened she mustn’t remove her veil before I gave the signal.